 The microbial communities within ticks play an essential role in shaping their biological functions and capacity to spread pathogens.
 When larvae have altered microbiota, it affects the integrity of the gut peritrophic membrane, which can change how spirochetes adhere to the epithelial cells.
 For instance, inhibiting chitin-binding proteins in the peritrophic membrane of I. scapularis affected the colonization and spreading of B. burgdorferi to mice (Yang et al., 2021).

-Additionally, female ticks often host endosymbionts such as Coxiella (in D. silvarum), Rickettsia (in I. affinus), and Francisella-like endosymbionts (in Hyalomma lusitanicum).
+Additionally, female ticks often host endosymbionts such as Coxiella (in D. silvarum), Rickettsia (I. affinus), and Francisella-like endosymbionts (Hyalomma lusitanicum).
 These endosymbionts are thought to provide essential nutrients, including vitamin B cofactors, amino acids, and the de novo synthesis of folate (Duron et al. 2018).
 Manipulating these endosymbionts could be a strategy for controlling vector-borne diseases.
-Approaches might include using Wolbachia for chemotherapeutic and immunological interventions or exploiting Wolbachia’s cytoplasmic incompatibility.
+Approaches might include using Wolbachia spp. for chemotherapeutic and immunological interventions or exploiting Wolbachia’s cytoplasmic incompatibility.

-Immunization of animals with inactivated endosymbiotic bacteria or their purified & recombinant proteins antigens can confer immunity to tick vectors.
+Immunization of animals with inactivated endosymbiotic bacteria or their purified and recombinant proteins antigens can confer immunity to tick vectors.
 Concealed antigens of ticks serve as promising target.
-Antibodies produced in immunized hosts can enter the ticks during a blood meal, potentially disrupting endosymbionts and impairing tick physiology, leading to their death (Gupta et al. 2012).
+Antibodies produced in immunized hosts can enter the ticks during a blood meal, potentially disrupting endosymbionts and impairing tick physiology, leading to their death (Gupta et al., 2012).

 Vaccine Compositions and Administration Methods